-Community education presentations offer sound information of facts and ideas with audience engagement.
-These and many other topics offer opportunities for older adults to build their knowledge while staying engaged in their communities.
+Community education presentations offer sound information, facts, and ideas with audience engagement.
+Our presentations offer opportunities for older adults to build their knowledge while staying engaged in their communities.

-In addition to the presentations listed in the following pages, these Healthy Aging Topics are available for community audiences:
+In addition to the presentations listed, a variety of other Healthy Aging topics are available for community audiences, such as:

-- Family Legacies
+- ✔ Family Legacies

-- ✔ Habits of Health Aging: Managing Your Day for Success
+- ✓ Habits of Health Aging: Managing Your Day for Success

-- Making Friends As We Age
+- ✓ Making Friends As We Age

 - ✓ New Year, New Beginnings: Starting a Path to Self-Care and Reinvention

 - ✓ Women and Stress